SheCodesAI/SheCodesAI/README.md

 # 👋 Hi, I'm Avantika

 I’m learning **Python** and building a solid foundation in **AI and Machine Learning**.
-Right now, I’m focused on understanding concepts step by step through **Codédex** and creating small, practical projects along the way.
+Right now, I’m focused on understanding concepts step by step through **Codédex** (My Buddy on this long Joureny:D) and creating small, practical projects along the way.

 I’m curious about technology and enjoy building tools that can help people in real life, especially women.